petbrain/petway/README.md

 ## Strings

+PW strings can be embedded, allocated, and static.
-PW strings support any character width, from 1 to 4 bytes.
+The size of character can vary from 1 to 4 for embedded and allocated strings.
-The initial width can be specified when string is created.
-It is automagically expanded when necessary.
+For static strings it can be only 1 or 4.

-Short strings are stored in 128-bit wide PW value structure:
+Embedded strings are short strings that fit into 128-bit wide PW value structure depending on character size:
-* 1 byte wide: up to 12 characters
+* 1 byte: up to 12 characters
-* 2 byte wide: up to 6 characters
+* 2 bytes: up to 6 characters
-* 3 byte wide: up to 4 characters
+* 3 bytes: up to 4 characters
-* 4 byte wide: up to 3 characters
+* 4 bytes: up to 3 characters

-Longer strings are stored in dynamically allocated memory blocks.
+Longer strings are stored in dynamically allocated memory.
-Blocks contain reference count, so making a copy is fast operation (`clone`, in terms of PW).
+Allocated strings are reference counted, so making a copy is a fast operation (`clone`, in terms of PW).

+Static strings ease interfacing with C code.
+Only `char*` and `char32_t*` are supported.
+Wide character type is not supported to avoid the hell with surrogate pairs.
+Hardcoded strings are usually short so using 4 bytes per character is not a big deal.
+Anyway, characters are always expanded to `char32_t` inside string functions that compare them.

-Strings are mutable, but they are copied on write.
+Strings are mutable, even static, but they are copied on write.
-In-place modifications are allowed only for strings with reference count equal to one.

 The length of string is always 32 bit wide, even on ILP64.

 ### COW rules for strings

-* if a string is copied, only refcount is incremented
+* if string is cloned, only refcount is incremented
+* if string to be modified is in UTF-8, it is converted to fixed character width.
+Rationale: COW takes place when working with character positions which is less efficient for UTF-8
-* if a string is about to be modified and refcount is 1, it is modified in place.
+* if string is to be modified and refcount is 1, it is modified in place.
-* if a string is about to be modified and refcount is more than 1, a copy is created with refcount 1 and then modified in place.
+* if string is to be modified and refcount is more than 1, a copy is created with refcount 1 and then modified in place.
-* string capacity is preserved on copy
+* string capacity is not preserved on copy

 ## Iterators